 While avocados are in the oven, heat a small skillet over medium heat.
 Remove the chorizo from its casing and break it apart.
 Sizzle in the pan until fat has rendered and the meat is crispy.
 Remove from skillet and drain on a paper towel.

 Remove avocados from oven and allow to cool slightly.
 Transfer to a plate and sprinkle with chorizo and queso fresco.
-Serve with hot sauce if desired.
+Serve with the leftover avocado slices and top with a dash of hot sauce if desired.

 - 2 avocados cut in half and pits removed

 - ¼ cup queso fresco or cotija